dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 2 - Scaling imitation learning is all we need for general-purpose robotics..md

 ### Generative adversarial (에드벌세뤼얼) learning framework
 - randomly explores for corrections that bring the policy close to the demonstrated distribution.
 - require either constant human effort or lots of data and computation and hold no control-theoretic guarantees on the learned policy
+- trade-off is the training process involves frequent interaction with the environment and could be more fragile and not stable for saddle point problem